GL Communications Inc.

 Example:

-Using the loopback cable loop the T1 or E1 signal, to invoke "Byte Values" on card1 to view transmitted bytes.
+Cross-connect port1 and port2 of T1 / E1 cards and invoke "Byte Values" on card1 to view transmitted bytes.
 Transmit a tone on card2, timeslots 1-10.
 The byte values should appear only in the timeslots in which a tone is being transmitted into.

 Binary Byte Values